2006 SunTrust Indy Challenge: Background

 Richmond Raceway (pictured in 2020), where the race was held.

 The SunTrust Indy Challenge was the seventh of 14 scheduled open-wheel races of the 2006 IndyCar Series and the sixth edition of the event.
 It was held on June 24, 2006, in Richmond, Virginia, United States, at Richmond International Raceway, a four-turn 0.75 mi asphalt oval track which features 14-degree banking in the turns, 8-degree banking in the front stretch, and 2-degree banking in the back stretch, and contested over 250 laps and 187.5 mi.
 Before the race, Marlboro Team Penske driver Hélio Castroneves, the defending race winner, led the Drivers' Championship with 232 points, twenty-two points ahead of Scott Dixon in second and thirty-seven points over Dan Wheldon in third.
 Sam Hornish Jr. and Tony Kanaan held the fourth and fifth positions, respectively.

 To prepare for the race, IndyCar conducted a test at the circuit for the series' entrants on June 22; the sessions were exclusively opened to rookie drivers at 9:00 AM Eastern Daylight Time (EDT), paused from 11:00 AM to 1:30 PM, opened to all drivers at 2:00 PM, and concluded at 6:00 PM.
 All 19 full-time entries took part in the session, which was led by Hornish Jr. with a lap of 15.7520 seconds; however, Hornish Jr. had also brought the session to an early end after crashing into the SAFER barrier in the fourth turn, destroying his primary car in the process.
 He was closely trailed by Andretti Green Racing drivers Marco Andretti and Kanaan, while Scott Sharp and Dario Franchitti drove the fourth- and fifth-quickest laps of the session, respectively.

 Hornish Jr. looked forward to the race weekend because of how fun he felt the circuit was.
 Castroneves was equally as optimistic and fondly reminisced his win at the track in 2005.
 After the test, Andretti instantly became fond of the track because of its emphasis on driver effort.
 Kanaan shared this sentiment and likened Richmond International Raceway to a road course.
 Franchitti spoke of the physical challenges while racing at the track, such as G-forces, but had hope that he could muster another good finish in the race.
-Buddy Rice, on the other hand, claimed that the track wasn't physically demanding, but mentally demanding because it tested drivers' patience.
+Buddy Rice, on the other hand, claimed that the track was not physically demanding, but mentally demanding because it tested drivers' patience.